 The filter also comes with an auto-switch button that automatically changes the mode to unfiltered water each time you shut off the faucet.

 This water filtration faucet system comes in a nice chrome design that can nicely blend with various kitchen decors.
-It also requires a very easy installation.
+It also requires very easy installation.
 The whole process is just a several minute task, which you can complete without any special knowledge or tools.

 The Culligan FM-100-C tap mounted water filter is a compact unit that comes in a nice, stylish design.
 You can choose the filter in either a chrome finish or white color, depending on your existing kitchen decor.
 The compact space-saving design helps to blend it with the surroundings without the fixture becoming an eyesore.